rails/rails/guides/source/4_1_release_notes.md

   ActiveRecord will now translate aliased attribute names to the actual column name used in the database. ([Pull Request](https://github.com/rails/rails/pull/7839))

+* The ERB in fixture files is no longer evaluated in the context of the main object.
+Helper methods used by multiple fixtures should be defined on modules included in `ActiveRecord::FixtureSet.context_class`. ([Pull Request](https://github.com/rails/rails/pull/13022))

 Credits
 -------